-Read about prickly heat (miliaria rubra), an itchy rash of small, raised red spots that causes a stinging or prickling sensation on the skin.
+Read about heat rash, also called prickly heat or miliaria rubra, which is an itchy rash of small, raised spots and a stinging or prickling sensation on the skin.

 Hepatitis is the term used to describe inflammation of the liver.
 It's usually the result of a viral infection or liver damage caused by drinking alcohol.

 Read about herbal medicines, including what the possible risks are, who shouldn't use them, and what to look for when buying them.